Data lineage: Lineage capture

-Many certified compliance reports require provenance of data flow as well as the end state data for a specific instance.
-With these types of situations, any deviation from the prescribed path need to be accounted and potentially remediated.
+Eager versus lazy lineage

-This marks a shift from purely "looking back" to a framework, which is better suited to capture compliance workflows.
+Data lineage systems can be categorized as either eager or lazy.

-Active versus lazy lineage
+Eager collection systems capture the entire lineage of the data flow at run time.
+The kind of lineage they capture may be coarse-grain or fine-grain, but they do not require any further computations on the data flow after its execution.

 Lazy lineage collection typically captures only coarse-grain lineage at run time.
 These systems incur low capture overheads due to the small amount of lineage they capture.
 However, to answer fine-grain tracing queries, they must replay the data flow on all (or a large part) of its input and collect fine-grain lineage during the replay.
 This approach is suitable for forensic systems, where a user wants to debug an observed bad output.

-Active collection systems capture entire lineage of the data flow at run time.
-The kind of lineage they capture may be coarse-grain or fine-grain, but they do not require any further computations on the data flow after its execution.
-Active fine-grain lineage collection systems incur higher capture overheads than lazy collection systems.
+Eager fine-grain lineage collection systems incur higher capture overheads than lazy collection systems.
 However, they enable sophisticated replay and debugging.